 It's best if you treat the nest early in the morning or late at night when most of the workers are back in the nest.

-Read here detailed description of how to get rid of ant nest outside naturally or using pesticides.
+Read here a detailed description of: How to get rid of ant nest outside naturally or using pesticides.

 An ant infestation can happen even in your car.
 It usually means that the ants have found a source of food or water, or their colony is nearby the place you parked your car.

 The ants you see inside your car may be scouts.
 In that case, they might leave soon on their own once they realize there is no food around.

 If that's not the case learn: How to get rid of ants in your car.

 What can you do if you have an ant infestation?